 With the five architectural decisions defined, the framework choice becomes a practical question: which framework provides the best abstractions for your specific orchestration pattern, memory architecture, governance requirements, model routing strategy, and observability needs?
 The four leading frameworks each have genuine strengths and genuine limitations.

 LangGraph (LangChain) models agents as nodes in a directed graph with conditional edges and shared state.
-It excels at stateful workflows, cyclical processes, and long-running operations.
-The checkpointing system enables human-in-the-loop interruptions and automatic retries without losing progress, which makes production deployment more predictable.
-LangGraph is the strongest choice for complex workflows with branching logic, conditional paths, and state persistence requirements.
-Its limitation is complexity — the graph-based model is powerful but has a steeper learning curve than conversation-based frameworks, and simple use cases feel over-engineered.
+It excels at stateful workflows, cyclical processes and long-running operations.
+Its built-in persistence layer saves a checkpoint of graph state at every step, organised into threads — and those checkpoints are what make human-in-the-loop interrupts, time-travel debugging and fault-tolerant retries work without losing progress.
+Persistent checkpointers (Postgres or SQLite) carry state across requests, hours and approval gates.
+LangGraph is the strongest choice for complex workflows with branching logic and hard state-persistence requirements.
+Its limitation is complexity: the graph model is powerful but has a steeper learning curve than higher-level frameworks, and simple use cases feel over-engineered.

-CrewAI uses role-based agent teams where each agent has a defined role, goal, and backstory.
-Tasks are assigned to agents based on their roles, and the framework handles delegation and coordination.
-CrewAI is the fastest path from concept to working multi-agent system for business process automation — define the roles, define the tasks, and the framework orchestrates.
-Its limitation is architectural depth — the role-based model is intuitive but provides less fine-grained control over orchestration patterns, memory management, and model routing than LangGraph or AutoGen.
+CrewAI uses role-based agent teams, where each agent is defined by a role, a goal and a backstory, and tasks carry a description and an expected output.
+The framework distinguishes Crews — agents collaborating autonomously within one execution context — from Flows, a higher-level orchestration layer that chains crews together with conditional logic, state management and event-driven triggers.
+CrewAI is the fastest path from concept to working system for business-process automation: define the roles, define the tasks, and the framework orchestrates.
+Its limitation is architectural depth — the role-based abstraction is intuitive but offers less fine-grained control over orchestration, memory and model routing than LangGraph or AutoGen Core.

 The honest assessment: no framework is best for everything.
-AutoGen fits Microsoft-centric enterprises building moderate-complexity agent systems.
+AutoGen fits Microsoft-centric enterprises building event-driven agent systems.
 LangGraph fits engineering teams building complex, stateful workflows that need production-grade persistence and human-in-the-loop.
-CrewAI fits teams that need to prototype and ship role-based agent systems fast.
-Claude Agent SDK fits teams prioritising reasoning quality and autonomous capability over multi-model flexibility.
-Most enterprise multi-agent architectures will eventually use more than one framework — different frameworks for different subsystems, connected through well-defined APIs.
+CrewAI fits teams that need to prototype and ship role-based systems fast.
+Claude Agent SDK fits teams prioritising reasoning quality and clean context handling over multi-model flexibility.
+Most enterprise architectures will eventually run more than one — different frameworks for different subsystems, connected through well-defined APIs.

 What determines success

-The organisations that Bain identifies with 10 to 25 percent EBITDA improvement from workflow-level agent deployment did not achieve those results by choosing the right framework.
-They achieved them by getting the architectural decisions right: orchestration patterns that match the actual workflow, memory systems that compound knowledge, governance layers that enable autonomy within boundaries, model routing that balances cost and quality, and observability that makes the system debuggable and auditable.
+The organisations that move agentic AI from pilot to measurable enterprise value — the minority McKinsey finds actually scaling rather than piloting — do not get there by choosing the right framework.
+They get there by getting the architectural decisions right: orchestration patterns that match the actual workflow, memory systems that compound knowledge, governance layers that enable autonomy within hard boundaries, model routing that balances cost against quality, and observability that makes the system debuggable and auditable.
+Every one of those decisions outlives the framework you start with — and several of them, under the EU AI Act, are legal obligations rather than nice-to-haves.

 The framework is the tool.
 The architecture is the leverage.
 The workflow redesign is the value.